Think you may have Coronavirus symptoms? Go to 111 online at: https://111.nhs.uk/ or telephone: 111

 - Do you have a condition that you can treat at home?
 If you do then please try to do this with advice from NHS online or your local pharmacist;

-- Have you nominated a pharmacy for the transmission of electronic prescriptions?
+- Have you nominated a pharmacy for the transmission of electronic prescriptions? you can do this on the NHS App or informing the pharmacist, or giving us a call.
 This will prevent the need for either you or pharmacy staff from coming to the surgery.
-The nomination of a pharmacy can be done via your online app or speaking to your pharmacist or GP surgery directly.

 - You can e mail the practice at email@example.com